danielharrell/open-eyes-lect-2017-18/Open.md

 ## States of Being {#being}

-And the parabola, thus understood, can serve as a geometric image for a more general predicament.
-For what if every way of being open were really a way of being closed that merely looked open?
+This is another way, then, to wonder how being open is possible.
+And while it might seem contrived, in coming from mathematics, it suggests a more general way, and radical way, to wonder how being open is possible.
+For what if every way of being open were like the parabola?
+That is, what if every way of being open were really a way of being closed that merely looked open?
 In light of this question, consider what I earlier called *states of being*: the open door of hospitality; the open heart of generosity; the open mind of enlightenment.
-Openness in such cases has the genuineness of a virtue, but the kind of virtue that can be corrupted, and corrupted in the direction of excess, making us wonder what distinguishes true openness from mere openness.
+The openness in such cases has the genuineness of a virtue.
+But it is the kind of virtue that can be corrupted, and corrupted in the direction of excess, making us wonder what distinguishes *true* openness from *mere* openness.
 Recall the open door in Homer's *Odyssey*, that lets the suitors of Penelope fill the house of Odysseus in his absence, in the abuse of hospitality.
 Or the open eyes of Leontius in Plato's *Republic*, that let the spectacle of corpses fill his gaze, to his own contempt, in a similar abuse of sight.[^Republic.]
 Both examples suggest there are cases of openness to be condemned, where something between inside and outside has broken.
 But what could this be, if not a boundary that stays intact, in cases of openness to be praised?
 Yet if the boundary stays intact, then why are these cases of being open rather than cases of being closed?
-Or more exactly, cases of being closed that look open, and even have that look not merely, but truly, in an appearance of openness to be praised?
+Or to put the question more precisely: why are these cases of *being* open, rather than cases of being closed that *look* open, and even have that look not merely, but truly, in an appearance of openness to be praised?

 We can ask this question from another direction.
 For suppose the difference between true openness and mere openness is something like the difference between letting in and getting in.
-But how can we distinguish letting in from getting in, except in light of a power to keep certain things out, like corpses and suitors?
+But how can we distinguish letting in from getting in, save in light of a power to keep certain things out, like corpses and suitors?
 The power, that is, to be closed?
-And even if this is also a power to be open, the exercise of it would seem to involve a choice that encompasses what we are open to, and in that sense encloses it.
-We could think of this enclosure as a boundary of recognition, that not only excludes what we keep out, but contains what we let in.
-The scope of this boundary might even be compared to a world, which is lost in cases of corruption.
-Once Odysseus is no longer master of his door, we could say a world of hospitality is lost, along with any way for his door to open from the inside, and contain the outside in an act of recognition.
-That is, his door now only opens from the outside, exposing the inside to an act of transgression.
-This is how the suitors get through---from the outside in.
+And even if this were also a power to be open, the exercise of it would seem to involve a choice that encompasses what we are open to, and in that sense encloses it, just as the parabola was enclosed in openness.
+We could think of this enclosed openness in the human case as a boundary of recognition, that not only excludes what we keep out, but contains what we let in. <!--Perhaps leave "world" talk for subsequent part on awareness--> And the scope of this boundary might even be compared to a world, which is lost in cases of corruption.
+Once Odysseus is no longer master of his door, we could say a world of hospitality is lost, along with any way for his door to open from the inside and contain the outside in an act of recognition.
+In his absence, then, the door of Odysseus would only open from the outside and expose the inside to an act of transgression.
+Hence the suitors, and how they get through---from the outside in.
 And also how the corpses get through, into the eyes of Leontius, once they, too, only open from the outside, when he is no longer master of his eyes, and a world of judgment is lost.

+To
-To possess the world in this sense is to open from the inside it contain what we are open to in an act of recognition, o open from the inside, in an act of letting-in, that encloses
+possess the world in this sense is to open from the inside it contain what we are open to in an act of recognition, o open from the inside, in an act of letting-in, that encloses

 - Look up Leontius and Odysseus to try to justify use of "world" in this context.
 Also look at Things task for